isomerpages/moe-loyangviewsec/_programmes/Applied Learning Programme (ALP).md

 #### _Junior Solar Sprint – Secondary One Students_

-In Secondary One, students design and fabricate toy solar cars that are suitable for children 7-10 years of age.
-Students are taken through a series of hands-on experiments to learn science and engineering concepts which they apply in the design and fabrication of their solar car.
+In Secondary One, students design and fabricate toy solar cars that are suitable for children 7-10 years of age.&nbsp;&nbsp;Students are taken through a series of hands-on experiments to learn science and engineering concepts which they apply in the design and fabrication of their solar car.

 |                    **Concept**                    |                                  **Activities**                                  |